 The California Department of Education issued guidance to LEAs on August 1, 2018, regarding how to calculate school-level per-pupil expenditures that will be reported on 2018-19 report cards.

 Types of Services Funded

-San Pedro Elementary School offers programs and supplemental services that are available at the school site and funded through categorical funds or other sources.
-For the 2017-18 school year, these programs and services included the following:
+Glenwood School offers programs and supplemental services that are available at the school and funded through categorical funds or other sources.

+These programs and services included the following: